-When the Fault Detection bit (FAULTDET in TCDn.DBGCTRL) is written to '1' and the CPU is halted in Debug mode, an event/fault is created on both input event channels.
-These events/faults will last as long as the break and can serve as a safeguard in Debug mode, e.g. by forcing external components OFF.
+When the Fault Detection bit (FAULTDET in TCD.DBGCTRL) is written to '1' and the CPU is halted in debug mode, an event/fault is created on both input event channels.
+These events/faults will last as long as the break, and can serve as safeguard in Debug mode, e.g. by forcing external components off.